WOPG (AM): Country music

 In the late 1960s, WOKO decided to go after an audience that was not well-served in the Capital District.
 Under station manager Charles Murn, WOKO flipped to country music.
 Charlie Heisler was the Chief Engineer.
 In the early 1960s, WOKO's lineup was led by Geoff Davis (formerly of WROW in Albany and WINS in New York City).
 Bob Cathcart, from Hoosick Falls, was the News Anchor.

-The station's country format lasted until 1978 after competition from FM rival 107.7 WGNA-FM led WOKO to change formats.
+The station's country format lasted until 1978 after competition from FM rival WGNA-FM led WOKO to change formats.
 For a short time it tried disco music.
 Coming into the format right after the peak of the disco fad and having to battle two decades of country heritage, the new format failed.
 In early 1980, WOKO returned to country.
-Though initially regaining some audience, the flip of the more powerful 1540 WPTR to country later that year wiped away any gains the station had made.
+Though initially regaining some audience, the flip of the more powerful WPTR to country later that year wiped away any gains the station had made.

 All News and oldies

 On August 23, 1982, WOKO ended its second attempt at country by flipping to an all-news radio format, carrying the audio from CNN Headline News (then CNN2) most of the day with sports from the Enterprise Radio Network at night.
 With this flip came a new call sign: WWCN, with the last two letters standing for CNN.
 Though lower in overhead, the new station also retained the low ratings of the previous format and soon added some talk programming.
 WWCN continued to struggle and left the format in early 1987.

 The demise of WWCN led to the return of the WOKO call sign, this time running an oldies format and converting to C-QUAM AM stereo (only the second station in the market, behind WPTR, to do so).
 This format was short lived.

 WOKO was purchased by Barnstable Broadcasting, then owners of WGNA-FM, with the sale closing in late 1988.
 Barnstable then took WOKO to a simulcast of its new FM sister for most of the day.
 It did air some separate special programming and Albany-Colonie Yankees games, when not carrying country music programming.
 The AM station switched its call sign to WGNA while the FM station became WGNA-FM.
+(Note: In 1990, the WOKO call letters resurfaced in Burlington, Vermont, at a newly launched country station at the behest of an employee who wished to honor the original WOKO.)
 This arrangement would last for over a decade through several owners.
 Regent Communications acquired WGNA-AM-FM in 2000, and the 1460 frequency was put up for sale.